myprs/myprs.github.io/_posts/2015-12-05-my-first-review-on-letsencrypt.markdown

   - it is recommended to give an email address which males sense.
 So I do use an anonymous email address from [the anti spam service spammotel.com][spammotel.com]
 1. The sources are available at [Github][letsencryptgithub].
   - Scroll down the [Github][letsencryptgithub] page to review the projects README file.
 This will give you a neat rundown.
-1. The extensive documentation is available at [readthedocs][letsencryptgithub-docs].
+1. The extensive documentation is available at ["readthedocs" website][letsencrypt-docs].

 ## Installing